Last Updated: May 4th, 2022 at 5:17 pm

 A common question we hear at Weinstein Legal is regarding how to get charges dropped for domestic violence.
-If you are currently facing charges, contact a domestic violence defense attorney in South Florida Matt Shafran today.
+If you are currently facing charges criminal abuse, contact a domestic violence attorney in Florida today.
 It may be possible to have your charges reduced, or even dismissed entirely.
 However, you need the help of an experienced criminal lawyer on your side fighting to prove your innocence.
 When considering how to get charges dropped for domestic violence, there are several possible routes to take.
 The courts will look at the credibility of your accuser, the evidence and facts surrounding your case, and more.

 A domestic violence conviction can have serious ramifications on your life.
 It can pose custody issues if you share a child or children with your accuser, may make finding employment or housing challenges in the future, and may even land you in jail.
 Don’t take your chances facing the courts and prosecutor alone.
 Contact Weinstein Legal today and ask for Partner and head of the Criminal Defense Division Matt Shafran, and receive a free case evaluation with absolutely no obligation.
 Mr. Shafran is ready to fight aggressively to protect your rights.
 Call 954-845-0505 today.